VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/specimen-exam-part-questions.markdown

 ### 5. How has the cost of cyber-crime been evaluated?
 Critically evaluate each approach.

+One approach has been to survey a range of companies over 10 months to determine their average cost.
+An issue with this is that many companies may miss out on the survey, thus not miss reporting further heists.

+Another approach has been to look at the figures for other countries or globally and scale the costs using GDP.
+This does not give an accurate measure as other job sectors contribute to GDP.

 ### 6. Describe the two categories of cyber-crime revealed by a power law model.